namirgarib/md-notebook/README.md

 - **Syntax Highlighting**: Add language-specific syntax highlighting for code blocks.
 - **LaTeX Support**: Add LaTeX equation parsing for mathematical expressions.
 - **HTML Parsing**: Enable secure HTML parsing to enrich the Markdown preview.
-- **File Operations**: Add functionality to save and open Markdown files.

 Contributions are welcome!
 The goal is to keep the tool lightweight and efficient, so only essential features will be added.